On Limits on the Provable Consequences of Quantum Pseudorandomness: Toward Separating PRSGs from Short PRSGs

 In this section, we will consider a particular type of quantum algorithms, which we call ``\algoname{} quantum algorithms'', where a quantum algorithm $A$ acts on two registers: the output register $\bf A$, and the ancilla register $\bf B$ \footnote{Wlog, the input register can be part of $\bf A$ and $\bf B$.}, and the output of $A$ is of the following form:

 \begin{remark} We focus on algorithms that reset the ancilla to their initial values.
 More generally, we allow any algorithm that applies only reversible computation to the ancilla, i.e., maps it to a state independent of the oracle.
-In this case, one can can assume without loss of generality that the ancilla are uncomputed back to \(\ket{0}\) at the end of the computation. \end{remark} We now show the following theorem, which is the main result of this section. \begin{theorem} Assuming \cref{state_conjecture} is true, there exists an isometry oracle \(\oracle\) relative to which (classical-accessible) short-PRSFGs exist, but long-PRSGs with \algoname{} generation algorithms do not. \end{theorem}
+In this case, one can can assume without loss of generality that the ancilla are uncomputed back to \(\ket{0}\) at the end of the computation. \end{remark} We now show the following theorem, which is the main result of this section. \begin{theorem} There exists an isometry oracle \(\oracle\) relative to which (classical-accessible) short-PRFSGs exist, but long-PRSGs with \algoname{} generation algorithms do not. \end{theorem}

 The separating oracle \(\oracle\) consists of two oracles: the classical-accessible isometry CHFS oracle \(O_\ell\) for $\ell(\lambda)=\lfloor 2\log \lambda\rfloor$ and the $\qpspace$ oracle.
-The existence of short-PRSFGs follows immediately from \cref{thm:PRFS_in_CHFS}.
+The existence of short-PRFSGs follows immediately from \cref{thm:PRFS_in_CHFS}.
 It remains to break long PRSGs with \algoname{} generation algorithm.

 \begin{proof}[Proof of~\cref{thm:no_long_PRSG}]

 By contradiction, assume there exists a PRSG $\gen(\cdot)$ with an \algoname{} generation algorithm relative to \(\oracle\).
 Let \(u_k\) be the length of the ancilla register.
 We can assume w.l.o.g. that \(u_k = u\) is independent of \(k\), by considering \(u = \max_k{u_k}\) and adding ancilla that will not be used for the \(k\) such that \(u_k<u\).
 Because the generation algorithm is \algoname{}, the ancilla registers are reset to \(\ket{0}\) after the computation.
 We write \(d(\secpar)\) and $\kappa(\secpar)$ to denote the output length and the key length of the PRSG.
 Since the $\qpspace$ oracle is unitary, we can embed them in the unitaries and write the output state of the algorithm (before tracing out the ancilla) by